Next in the Solo Traveler Insiders Speaker Series: Exploring India with Mariellen Ward, writer, solo traveler, and India travel expert.

-Solo Female Travel: Advice from Women Who Know
+Solo Female Travel Tips: Advice from Women Who Know

-Hi, We're Janice (I'm on the left and writing this post) and Tracey (on the right), the women behind Solo Traveler.
+Hi, We're Janice (I'm on the left and writing this post) and Tracey (on the right), and we are solo female travelers.

 Many, many women travel alone and they love it.

 However, solo female travel can be a bit of a challenge if you've not done it before.

 That's why we've put together this category on Solo Traveler specifically for women who want to travel alone.
 It's designed to point you to the most relevant information for female solo travelers.

 But first, let's talk about solo female travel.
 Here's what one of our readers and a solo travel newbie, Wendelyn, has to say.

 "This month I booked my first solo trip to Paris. ...
 I just wanted to share this with you because you inspired me to let go of 2017 and forge ahead into 2018 with the knowledge that it does not require “someone else” to make my own way.
 I will be in Paris on my 57th birthday and I am very excited!
 Thank you so much.
 I have more to check out on your site and on Facebook but your message is an important one.
 Not just for the resources but for the spirit in which you support and encourage!!!